dtcalabro/libDCWeather/README.md

 ### Forcing a weather update

-Weather will automatically update based on the auto update interval you set.
+Weather will automatically update based on the auto-update interval you set.
 However, if you wish to force a weather update, you can do so at any point by calling the following method.

 ```objc
 [weather requestRefresh];